spotinst/help/src/docs/spot-connect/integrations/opsgenie.md

 # Opsgenie

-Opsgenie (now acquired by Atlassian) is mainly used for on-call, alerting, and incident management.
+Opsgenie is mainly used for on-call, alerting, and incident management.

 Opsgenie integration is intended for users who have Opsgenie set up as the primary alerting and on-call management system.